Same-sex marriage in Estonia: Registered Partnership Act

 In July 2008, the Ministry of Justice, led by Minister Rein Lang, announced that it was drafting a registered partnership law for same-sex couples.
 The law, initially expected to come into force in 2009, was intended to provide a number of rights to same-sex couples, such as inheritance and shared property ownership.
 The law had the support of most parties in the Riigikogu.
 The Ministry of Justice studied proposals for the registration of unmarried couples, including same-sex couples.
 A comprehensive report was released in July 2009 examining three options: the recognition of unregistered cohabitation; the creation of a partnership registry; or the extension of marriage to same-sex couples.
 It left the decision over which model to implement to the Riigikogu and other "stakeholders".
 On 1 July 2010, a new family law was passed, defining marriage as between "a man and a woman" and declaring unions between members of the same sex "null and void".
 Prime Minister Andrus Ansip was quoted as saying, "I do not believe that Estonia, Latvia and Lithuania will soon accept same-sex marriage in the eyes of the law".

 On 25 May 2011, Chancellor of Justice Indrek Teder requested that the Ministry of Justice introduce a civil partnership law, calling the non-recognition of same-sex relationships contrary to the Constitution of Estonia.
 Thereafter, partnership recognition again became an active political discussion in Estonia.
 The Reform Party and the Social Democratic Party supported introducing a partnership law, against the opposition of the conservative Pro Patria and Res Publica Union.
 The Centre Party supported a discussion on the issue.
 A bill was drafted in August 2012 by the Ministry of Justice, now led by Minister Kristen Michal, and was under public consultation until 1 October 2012.
 In March 2014, a parliamentary group began to examine the draft bill.
 The Registered Partnership Act (Kooseluseadus) was submitted to Parliament on 17 April 2014.
-On 22 May, the government expressed its support, and on 19 June 2014, Parliament rejected a motion to kill the bill at first reading in a 32–45 vote.
+On 22 May, the government expressed its support, and on 19 June 2014 Parliament rejected a motion to kill the bill at first reading in a 32–45 vote.
 The second reading took place on 8 October, where a motion to hold a referendum on the bill was defeated in a 35–42 vote and another motion to kill it was defeated in a 33–41 vote.
 The bill passed its final vote on 9 October in a 40–38 vote.
 It was signed into law by President Toomas Hendrik Ilves the same day and took effect on 1 January 2016.
+During public debate on the bill, a number of public figures came out as gay, including choreographer Jüri Nael, actor Risto Kübar, fashion designer Aldo Järvsoo, and singer Lauri Liiv.